 In April 2018, Bloomberg pledged $4.5 million to help cover what would have been the U.S. financial commitment to the Paris Climate Agreement for the year.
 According to a statement released by Bloomberg Philanthropies, its founder will continue to bankroll the pact if the U.S. does not rejoin, though Bloomberg also stated in an interview around that time that he hoped President Trump would change his mind on the matter.

 After again testing the waters for a possible 2020 presidential run, Bloomberg in March 2019 announced that he would not be throwing his hat into the ring.
 He said he would instead focus on the launch of Beyond Carbon, an endeavor to "retire every single coal-fired power plant over the next 11 years" and to "begin moving America as quickly as possible away from oil and gas and toward a 100 percent clean energy economy."

-Bloomberg was married to Susan Brown from 1975 to 1993.
-Despite the divorce, the couple are close friends and have two daughters, Georgina and Emma.
+Bloomberg was married to Susan Brown from 1975 to 1993, the two remaining close friends even after their divorce.
+They had two daughters together, Georgina and Emma.

 Since 2000 Bloomberg has been in a relationship with former New York banking superintendent Diana Taylor.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!